 ⇨ Click Next and follow the necessary instructions.
 Then, click ‘New’ for creation of new migration endpoint.

 The next step is to create batches of mailboxes.
-This helps you to segregate mailbox as per your priority.
-It is also useful for testing your migration before performing the bulk migration.
+This helps you to segregate the mailbox as per your priority.
+It is also useful for testing your migration before performing bulk migration.

 5. Migrating mailboxes in batches

-As a standard practice, you can start migrations by creating batches with small number of emails for testing purposes.
+As a standard practice, you can start migrations by creating batches with a small number of emails for testing purposes.
 You can start many migration batches at the same time, and compare the time taken by each batch for migration.
-This will help you determine the total time required for entire mailbox migration.
+This will help you determine the total time required for the entire mailbox migration.
 The factors which impact migrations are the batch size, speed, internet bandwidth, number of simultaneous connections to the source email system.

 In the Admins centers, select Exchange.